ryanezil/amqstreams-argocd/README.md

 # amqstreams-argocd

-This project shows a quick start guide using Argo CD, deploying a very small AMQ Streams cluster (one single ZK and one single Kafka) using ArgoCD on OpenShift.
+This project is an example using Argo CD for deploying a very small AMQ Streams cluster on OpenShift.

-Also a basic approach for managing two clusters and different application resources is included.
+Also it shows a basic approach for managing two clusters and different application resources (users & topics).

 Since v2.0, Argo CD includes health checks for Strimzi CRDs:
 * Kafka